sdnts/prisma-playground/packages/api/README.md

 - POST /workspace

   - Creates a workspace.
-This includes:
+This includes (in order):
     - Setting up a Prisma project in a temporary directory.
 This includes a default schema & `@prisma/client` & `@prisma/cli` NPM packages.
     - Creating a database on the RDS instance
     - Migrating up the provisioned database above to the default schema